GRAPHIC-Take Five: That rate cut trade

 Take the latest Reuters poll: nearly two-thirds of analysts say the dollar is likely to trade lower by year-end.

 Long dollar positions are decreasing.
-SocGen reckons dollar/yen could fall back to around 145-150 after trading as high as 151.74 recently.
+SocGen reckons dollar/yen could fall back to around 145-150.
+It rose to a one-year high on Monday at 151.80.

 Rate-cut talk is dollar negative but a sharply slowing U.S. economy that hurts the world could quickly bring back demand for the safe-haven currency.